ROBOLIGHTS: A Mind Melting Display of DIY Desert Transformers

 Toilet Deer!
 My favorite

-And let's get one straight again: this isn't on a large plot of barren land, or a commercially zoned storefront.
-All of this madness takes place in a family's average backyard on a quite suburban street; right down the block from where Frank Sinatra used to live.
-That fact alone makes this so random and wonderful, that it's more than worth the trip.
+And let me emphasize again, this isn't on a vast plot of barren land or a commercially zoned storefront.
+All this wonderful absurdity unfolds in a single family's backyard, on a quiet suburban street, right down the block from where Frank Sinatra used to croon his tunes.

 HOW THE HELL DID THIS HAPPEN?

-The brains behind the operation, Kenny Irwin, has been dreaming up/building these massive creations since he was a little kid, all with the blessing from his artist father, Ken Irwin Sr, who owned the property.
+As mentioned, the unsung hero behind the operation, Kenny Irwin, has been dreaming up and constructing these massive creations since he was a little kid, all under the supportive gaze of his artist father, Ken Irwin Sr, who originally owned the property.

 Why giant robots, you ask?
-Well, apparently, as a toddler, young Kenny apparently saw visions of aliens and distant planets leading him to create his first robot (a 10-foot tall wooden creature) at the ripe old age of 9.
-But it didn't stop there and by age 15, he'd built a few more and gotten in trouble for stringing up so many xmas lights in his High School dorm room that the fire department was called.
-All of this madness would prove to inspire the framework behind his signature style: giant colorful robots covered in flickering lights.
+Apparently, as a toddler, Kenny saw visions of aliens and distant planets, leading to the creation of his first robotic wonder (a 10-foot tall wooden creature) at the ripe age of nine.
+But the obsession didn't stop there, and by age fifteen, he had built a few more.
+Then more!

-As time went on, he was given free reign by his father to do whatever he wants with the property (aka his "canvas"), so Kenny went to work and has been feverishly building for the last couple decades.
-He apparently builds robots 350 days a year, for up to 12 hours a day and strings up more than a million lights each Christmas, all by himself.
+As time went on, he was given free rein by his father to do whatever he wanted with the property (aka his "canvas").
+So, Kenny went to work and has been feverishly building these giants for decades.
+He reportedly builds robots 350 days a year, for up to 12 hours a day, and strings up more than a million lights each Christmas all by himself.

-Today, the property is almost filled entirely with his sculptures, leaving Kenny to ponder "What's next?"
-Well, Kenny, I say you bulldoze the neighbors and keep the gravy train rolling.
+Today, the property is almost entirely filled with his sculptures, leaving Kenny to ponder, "What's next?"
+Well, Kenny, I say you bulldoze the neighbors' homes, expand the project, and keep the gravy train rolling!
+Let the neighborhood become a whimsical wonderland, one robot at a time!